ocaml-community/utop/README.md

 ```

 If you plan to use utop with another major-mode than tuareg, replace
 `tuareg-mode-hook` by the appropriate hook.
-The utop minor mode will
+The utop minor mode will work out of
-work out of the box with these modes: `tuareg-mode`, `caml-mode` and
+the box with these modes: `tuareg-mode`, `caml-mode`, `reason-mode` and
 `typerex-mode`.
-For other modes you will need to set the following
+For other modes you will need to set the following three
-three variables:
+variables:

 - `utop-skip-blank-and-comments`
 - `utop-skip-to-end-of-phrase`